paweljakubas/j-data-analysis/chapters/inverted-table.md

 └───┴─────────────────────────────────────────────────┘
 ```

-We can go on as in case of `groupByNumeric` and also request dedicated groups rather
+We can procceed as in case of `groupByNumeric` and also request dedicated groups rather
 than rely group by all values of a given column.

 The function `groupBy` from j/analysis.ijs unifies both versions: numeric and literal.
 One more difference is that it denotes the group in more robust way and prepares itself
 for more advanced extensions.
-Here is example:
+Here is an example of its usage:
 ```j
    ]bonds1=: 10 randomRowsFromTable bonds
 ┌──────────┬───────┬─────┬───────┐